jedcrandall/jedcrandall.github.com/courses/cse548spring2025/syllabus.md

 ## Other exams

-The course is divided into three roughly 4-week-long sections, and only the first section has in-person exams.
+The course is divided into three roughly-4-week-long sections, and only the first section has in-person exams.
 The exam dates will be:

 -February 5th